kairosdb/kairosdb/src/docs/restapi/AddDataPoints.rst

 Type identifies custom data types.
 This field is only needed if the data value is something other than a number.
 The type field is the name of the registered type for the custom data.
 See :doc:`Custom Types <../kairosdevelopment/CustomData>` for information on custom types.

+**ttl**

+Sets the Cassandra ttl for the data points.
+In the example above the data points for metric ``archive_file_tracked`` will have the ttl set for 5 min.
+Leaving the ttl off or setting it to 0 will not set a ttl in Cassandra.

 ^^^^^^^^